 Awesome.
 We are thrilled to know you’re interested in writing for us!

 Below you’ll find some general guidelines to becoming a contributor.
 Tweet us/Email us if you have any questions!
 Be sure to read all guidelines before submitting.
-All submissions should go to email@example.com with the subject line, “I Want To Write For The Indie Chicks!”.
+All submissions should be emailed with the subject line, “I Want To Write For The Indie Chicks!”.

-We have a variety of options and 2 main areas you can submit your work to: Our main site or our fiction section.
-Here’s a general list of topics.. (but don’t let it limit your creativity, we’re open to anything)
+Here’s a general list of topics…but don’t let it limit your creativity, we’re open to anything!

 - Beauty, Fashion, and Style